youssofSite/youssof_website/index.md

 feature_image: "https://picsum.photos/1300/400?image=989"
 feature_text: |
   ## Youssof
-  Just another website - You may find something useful, so stick around.
+  You may find something useful, so stick around.
 ---

 Here I will teach others about cybersecurity, linux, networking, and many other things.
 All these will help you land a career in IT.
 If you have any questions feel free to contact me at any time, I will try to respond as fast as possible.